I’ve been asking myself the same question for some time now.

 Oh, and then you have to listen to what they think.

 It was at that point that I actually read through my old blog posts.
-I subsequently either edited or deleted all of the most eye-wateringly vicious tirades.
-If I still stood by their underlying message I kept them as they were, but that didn’t happen very often.
+I subsequently either edited or deleted the most eye-wateringly vicious tirades.
+If I felt that I still stood by their underlying message I kept them as they were, but that didn’t happen very often.

 I’m starting book number two now, and I feel like I am a completely different person to the one who started Dystopic in 2012.